rishavnathpati/Power-Of-2-Image-Resizer/docs/usage.md

 This project is licensed under the MIT License.
 See the [LICENSE](../LICENSE) file for details.
 ```

-This file provides a comprehensive guide for users and contributors, covering all essential aspects of using and contributing to the GameImageResizer project.
+This file provides a comprehensive guide for users and contributors, covering all essential aspects of using and contributing to the Power Of 2 Image Resizer project.